Universal Music Japan: 2015–present: New business model, push for streaming and worldwide distribution

 In 2021, Yoshimoto Music signed a distribution deal with Universal Japan for future releases.
-In July 2021, CEO Fujikura was listed on Billboard's International Power Players list.
+In July 2021, CEO and president Fujikura was listed on Billboard's International Power Players list.
 In an interview with Billboard Japan, Fujikura shared about his measures on increasing streaming revenue and strategies to have Universal Japan artists chart overseas.
 Universal Japan has since released previous releases of former and current artists under their labels worldwide digitally, including Hikaru Utada, Crystal Kay, Radwimps, Mrs. Green Apple, Che'Nelle and Ai.

-In 2022, Universal Japan CEO Fujikura was listed on Billboard's International Power Players list for a second year in a row.
+In 2022, Fujikura was listed on Billboard's International Power Players list for a second year in a row.
 Fujikura became the first Japanese executive to appear on the list three times, including his first recognition in 2019.
 In an interview, Fujikura discussed plans for creating new marketplaces in Japan and developing them overseas, particularly in the United States.
 In September 2022, Travis Japan signed a record deal with Capitol Records, with distribution and marketing being handled by Universal Japan.
 In October 2022, following the success of Uta's Songs: One Piece Film Red, Ado signed a record deal with Geffen Records alongside her current record deal with Virgin Music.

 In December 2022, Universal Japan announced an organization change, effective on January 1, 2023.
 Universal J, which was founded in 2002, was split into two labels, UJ and Polydor Records.
 Imprints from Universal J including Johnny's Universe and Top J Records were transferred to UJ.
 The company also announced Augusta Records would become an imprint of Universal Sigma.

+In April 2023, Fujikura was listed on the Billboard International Power Players list for a third year in a row.
+In July 2023, Universal Japan announced a new imprint label under EMI, Holo-n, in partnership with Japanese virtual YouTuber agency Hololive Production.

+In January 2024, Universal Japan announced personnel changes for Virgin Music and Office Augusta.
+In May, Fujikura was listed on the Billboard International Power Players list for a fourth consecutive year.
+Including his initial listing in 2019, Fujikura became the first Japanese CEO to appear on the Power Players list five times total.

+In February 2025, Universal Japan acquired A-Sketch from Amuse Inc. for an undisclosed amount.